Zach McKinstry Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry is hitting .274 with five doubles, three home runs and 23 walks.
+- McKinstry is hitting .291 with six doubles, four home runs and 23 walks.

-- Looking at the 42 games he has played this season, he's hit a long ball in three of them (7.1%), and in 2.1% of his trips to the dish.
+- Looking at the 43 games he has played this year, he's homered in four of them (9.3%), and in 2.8% of his trips to the plate.

-- McKinstry has driven in a run in eight games this season (19.0%), but has had no multiple-RBI games.
+- McKinstry has driven in a run in nine games this year (20.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.